DIAGNijmegen/website-content/docs/create-a-new-member-page.md

-# Creating a new member page
+# Create a new member page

 1. Create a new file in website-content/content/pages/members/
 2. Type person's name in entry above.
 The first and last names should be connected by a dashes ad end with .md.
 For example: website-content/content/pages/members/bram-van-ginneken.mnd